ynput/ayon-documentation/website/docs/addon_applications_admin.md

 In the image before you can see that we set most of the environment variables in the general MTOA level, and only specify the version variable in the individual versions below.
 Because all environments within pype setting will resolve any cross references, this is enough to get a fully dynamic plugin loading as far as your folder structure where you store the plugins is nicely organized.

-In this example MTOA will automatically will the `MAYA_VERSION`(which is set by Maya Application environment) and `MTOA_VERSION` into the `MTOA` variable.
+In this example MTOA will automatically set the `MAYA_VERSION`(which is set by Maya Application environment) and `MTOA_VERSION` into the `MTOA` variable.
 We then use the `MTOA` to set all the other variables needed for it to function within Maya.
 ![tools](assets/settings/tools_01.png)

 All the tools defined in here can then be assigned to projects.
 You can also change the tools versions on any project level all the way down to individual asset or shot overrides.
 So if you just need to upgrade you render plugin for a single shot, while not risking the incompatibilities on the rest of the project, it is possible.